 Once topsoil stripping and removal of organic and inorganic debris is approved in a particular area, the area must be ripped or tilled to a depth of 12 inches, moisture conditioned, root-picked, and compacted in-place prior to the placement of engineered fill or crushed aggregate base for pavement.
 Exposed subgrade soils should be evaluated by the geotechnical engineer.
 For large areas, this evaluation is normally performed by proof-rolling the exposed subgrade with a fully loaded scraper or dump truck.
 For smaller areas where access is restricted, the subgrade should be evaluated by probing the soil with a steel probe.
-Soft/loose soils identified during subgrade preparation should be compacted to a firm and unyielding condition, over-excavated and replaced with engineered fill (as described below), or stabilized with rock prior to placement of engineered fill.
-The depth of overexcavation, if required, should be evaluated by the geotechnical engineer at the time of construction.
+Soft/loose soils identified during subgrade preparation should be compacted to a firm and unyielding condition, over-excavated and replaced with engineered fill (as described below), or stabilized with rock prior to placement of engineer at the time of construction.